allthingslinux/tux/docs/content/user/modules/levels/levels.md

 - `member` - The member to set the level for.
 - `new_level` - The target level to assign.

-#### setxp

 Set a member's XP to a specific value.
-This will recalculate their level and update their roles accordingly.
+This automatically recalculates their level based on the new XP amount and updates their roles accordingly.

 **Syntax:**